roytseng-tw/adversarial-pose-pytorch/README.md

 ## Data
 The file `data/lsp_mpii.h5` contains the annotations of MPII, LSP training data and LSP test data.
 Place LSP, MPII images in `data/LSP/images` and `data/mpii/images`.
-Place coco annotations in `data/coco/annotations` and images in `data/coco/images`.
+Place coco annotations in `data/coco/annotations` and images in `data/coco/images`, as suggested by [cocoapi](https://github.com/cocodataset/cocoapi).
 The file `valid_id` contains the image_ids used for validation.

 ## Folder Structure
 - `data`: put the training / testing data here